farhangkomad/farhangkomad/README.md

 - 👋 Hi, I’m @farhangkomad
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning PHP and IT
+- 🌱 I’m currently learning Node Js and IT
 - 💞️ I’m looking to collaborate on Something
 - 📫 How to reach me goal!